Ker102/PromptTriage/promptrefiner-ui/README.md

 ## Project structure

 - `src/app/page.tsx` – Main UI flow for analysis, question answering, and refinement.
-- `src/app/api/analyze/route.ts` – Calls Gemini to critique the prompt and produce follow-up questions.
+- `src/app/api/analyze/route.ts` – Calls Gemini to critique the prompt and produce follow-up questions + blueprint JSON.
-- `src/app/api/refine/route.ts` – Combines the original prompt+answers to generate the final prompt.
+- `src/app/api/refine/route.ts` – Combines the original prompt, blueprint, and answers to generate the final prompt.
 - `src/lib/gemini.ts` – Gemini client helper and JSON parsing utility.
 - `src/types/prompt.ts` – Shared TypeScript interfaces for request/response payloads.
+- `src/prompts/metaprompt.ts` – System prompts, few-shot exemplars, and versioning for analyzer/refiner calls.

+## Prompt orchestration

+- Analyzer responses include a `blueprint` object (intent, audience, success criteria, constraints, risks, evaluation checklist).
+The UI surfaces this so users see what Gemini inferred, and the refiner call reuses it for consistency.
+- The refiner output always returns a markdown prompt with nine sections, plus usage guidance, change summary, assumptions, and evaluation checklist to close the loop.
+- Few-shot pairs cover both creative build and analytical memo scenarios.
+Add more examples (see `examples.md` in the repo root) to broaden coverage.
+- All prompts share the `PROMPT_VERSION` tag—bump it when iterating on prompt design so you can trace which version generated a result.

 ## Next steps & ideas